guillaumepot/gtfs-tgv-data-analysis/README.md

 - Get & update (every hours) GTFS Real Time datas, add these datas to a postgres Database.
 - Get & update analytics files from open data, store them in a storage as csv files.

+- Get informations about a trip or display next trains (departure | arrival) in a station through a script

 ## Project Information